owncloud/web/docs/getting-started.md

 Depending on the backend you are using, there are sample config files provided in the [config folder](https://github.com/owncloud/web/tree/master/config) of the ownCloud Web git repository.
 See below for available backends.
 Also, find some of the configuration details below.

 #### Options
-- `options.hideSearchBar` Lets you hide the search bar at the top of the screen for all users.
 - `options.homeFolder` You can specify a folder that is used when the user navigates `home`.
 Navigating home gets triggered by clicking on the `All files` menu item.
 The user will not be jailed in that directory.
 It simply serves as a default location.
 You can either provide a static location, or you can use variables of the user object to come up with a user specific home path.
 This uses twig template variable style and allows you to pick a value or a